-MODERN SCREEN Directory (Píctures)
+MODERN SCREEN Directory (Pictures)

-- OUR BLUSHING BRIDES (M-G-M)-Joan Crawford in a story which, although it's a little silly, has everything in it that will make you sit up and take notice, including a fashion show that will knock both your eyes out.
+- OUR BLUSHING BRIDES (M-G-M)- Joan Crawford in a story which, although it's a little silly, has everything in it that will make you sit up and take notice, including a fashion show that will knock both your eyes out.
 Don't fail to see it. - QUEEN HIGH (Paramount)-A talkie version of the famous musical comedy which is a wow.
-Suggest you go right away and see it. - RAFFLES (United Artists)-Ronald Col-man as the suave crook, Kay Francis as the girl he loves-both giving ex-cellent performances. - RAIN OR SHINE (Columbia)-Joe Cook in a picture that is a world-beater for fun.
+Suggest you go right away and see it. - RAFFLES (United Artists)-Ronald Colman as the suave crook, Kay Francis as the girl he loves-both giving excellent performances. - RAIN OR SHINE (Columbia)-Joe Cook in a picture that is a world-beater for fun.
 It all takes place in a circus and is good for a lot of laughs.
-Don't fail to see it. - ROMANCE (M-G-M)-Reviewed in this issue. - THE SAP FROM SYRACUSE (Para-mount)-Here's our own Jack Oakie in a story that will keep you guessing until the very end.
-Oakie's perform-ance as Littleton Looney will simply have you in stitches.
-This boy certainly is a swell comic. - THE SEA BAT (M-G-M)-A fairly inter-esting story which has as its theme a horrible sea creature. - THE SHADOW OF THE LAW (Para-mount)-In this one William Powell plays the part of the fellow who is innecently constant of the innocently accused of the murder.
+Don't fail to see it. - ROMANCE (M-G-M)-Reviewed in this - THE SAP FROM SYRACUSE (Paramount)-Here's our own Jack Oakie in a story that will keep you guessing until the very end.
+Oakie's performance as Littleton Looney will simply have you in stitches.
+This boy certainly is a swell comic. - THE SEA BAT (M-G-M)-A fairly interesting story which has as its theme a horrible sea creature. - THE SHADOW OF THE LAW (Paramount)-In this one William Powell plays the part of the fellow who is innecessary and the second of t innocently accused of the murder.
 This has been done an awful lot but, even so, Powell's performance lifts it to new heights. - SHE'S MY WEAKNESS (RKO)-A charming story of two young kids in love.
 Acted by Sue Carol and Arthur Lake in a charming manner. - SHOOTING STRAIGHT (RKO)-Richard Dix plays the part of the city gambler who makes his getaway, gets in a railroad wreck, turns up in a country town under another name and wins the love of the beautiful girl-after, of course, quite a few complications.
 Strongly recommend you to see it.